WHERE WAVES BECOME REAL • LECTURE 9 OF 12

 Entanglement is real.
 Faster-than-light communication is not.

-ACT dissolves this entirely.
+ACT reframes this.
 Two entangled particles are not two separate objects with a mysterious connection.
 They are one extended quantum field with two excitations that share a common wave function.
 The field is non-local from the start.

 When Alice's excitation encounters a dense environment and anchors, the global field state updates.
 Bob's excitation is now constrained by the same field's conservation laws.
 This isn't "communication" — it's one field in one state, and that state was always non-local.